input-output-hk/catalyst-forge-docs/technical-design/02-foundation-libraries.md

 - Extended publisher types in `publishers`
 - Alternative secret providers in `secrets`
 - New execution adapters in `execution` (Bazel, Make, Gradle, etc.)
+- Additional worker handlers in `worker` for new job types

 ---